Optically-Transparent EM Skins for Outdoor-to-Indoor mm-Wave Wireless Communications: Introduction and Rationale

 An intriguing alternative is the inclusion in the building walls of passive field manipulating devices to {}``route'' the electromagnetic (\emph{EM}) propagation according to the desired \emph{O2I} paths {[}Fig. 1(\emph{a}){]}.
 Such an idea stems from the recent methodological and technological advances in surface \emph{EM} and artificial 2D material engineering \cite{Yang 2019} at the basis of the Smart \emph{EM} Environment (\emph{SEME}) paradigm \cite{Massa 2021}-\cite{Huang 2019}.
-More specifically, a planar \emph{EMS} capable of tailoring the refracted field may be designed so that the penetration loss thorugh its surface is minimized and, additionally, the transmitted field propagates along a non-Snell direction \cite{Yang 2019}.
+More specifically, a planar \emph{EMS} capable of tailoring the refracted field may be designed so that the penetration loss through its surface is minimized and, additionally, the transmitted field propagates along a non-Snell direction \cite{Yang 2019}.
 A {}``traditional'' design of such a transmitting \emph{EMS} would typically require several conducting layers separated by a combination of air, foam, and/or dedicated substrates \cite{Yang 2019}.
 Moreover, and besides the non-negligible costs, substituting a portion of a wall or a window with such an \emph{EMS} would be impractical because of both the visual impact and the structural/thermal insulation limitations.

 To make sustainable \emph{O2I} wireless communications at \emph{mmW} frequencies, an opportunistic implementation is proposed in this paper.
 More specifically, the concept of optically-transparent opportunistic \emph{EMS} (\emph{OTO-EMS}) is introduced.
-An \emph{OTO-EMS} is a static passive \emph{EMS} that consists of one or more conducting, but optically-transparent, patterned layers which are attached to an \emph{existing} glass window, this latter acting as an equivalent \emph{EMS} support/substrate {[}Fig. 1(\emph{b}){]}.
+An \emph{OTO-EMS} is a static passive \emph{EMS} that consists of one or more conducting, but optically-transparent, patterned layers which are attached using an optical clear adhesive (\emph{OCA}) \footnote{\emph{OCA}s are typically based on acrylate chemistry, and exhibit electrical properties similar to glass \cite{Abrahamson 2023}.
+Several \emph{OCA} technologies and fabrication processes are commercially available \cite{Abrahamson 2023}. } to an \emph{existing} glass window, this latter acting as an equivalent \emph{EMS} support/substrate {[}Fig. 1(\emph{b}){]}.
 Accordingly, an \emph{OTO-EMS} can be seamlessly installed on any existing window to establish a reliable \emph{O2I} link at \emph{mmW} frequencies by avoiding any visual/structural impact or thermal/acoustic insulation issues of traditional implementations.

 Hereafter, the design of \emph{OTO-EMS}s will be carried out by addressing the following implementation challenges: